-Established in July 2010, the Center replaced the former Tobacco Control Research Program which had operated in the Division of Public Health Practice since 2004.
-The Center’s director, Professor Gregory N. Connolly, is an internationally-recognized leader in tobacco control who led the Massachusetts Tobacco Control Program for nearly two decades.
-The Program was based on changing social norms through tax increases, clean indoor air policies, mass media campaigns, cessation services, and community mobilization.
-The Massachusetts Program serves as a global model for tobacco control with over 100 scientific articles published on its effectiveness.
-The Program’s work resulted in a 60% decline in consumption in Massachusetts.
+Established in July 2010, the Center replaced the former Tobacco Control Research Program in the Division of Public Health Practice.
 Since 2004, we have brought together a highly-trained research staff to advance a robust agenda of funded research projects in tobacco control.
 Dr. Vaughan Rees took over leadership of the Center in 2014 and has positioned the Center to play a critical role to evaluate current tobacco control interventions and develop new interventions for the 21st Century.

-The Center is housed within the Department of Society, Human Development and Health (SHDH).
-Through the Department, we offer the following educational programs:
+The Center is housed within the Department of Social and Behavioral Sciences (SBS).
+Through SBS, we offer the following educational programs: